Mid Buchanan High School: Athletics

 Mid Buchanan competes in the Kansas City Interscholastic Conference in many boys and girls activities ranging from Missouri Class 2 to Missouri Class 3.
 For boys, the Dragons compete in football, basketball, wrestling, baseball, cross country and track and field.
 Girls teams compete in volleyball, softball, soccer, cross country, cheerleading, track and field, and dance team.
-The West Platte Bluejays and cross-county foe East Buchanan Bulldogs are two rivals of the Mid-Buchanan Dragons.
+The West Platte Bluejays and cross-county foe the East Buchanan Bulldogs are two rivals of the Mid-Buchanan Dragons.

 The Dragons were state champions in softball in 1980, defeating New Haven High School by a score of 13–2 in Columbia, Missouri.
 The Dragons have had numerous other top four state finishes, including: